Francescabazzo/mathematical-optimisation/README.md

 # Mentor-Mentee Matching Algorithms
-_Project for the Mathematical Optimisation Exam
+_Project for the Mathematical Optimisation Exam_

+---

 ## About this Project